didsomeonecloneme/didsomeonecloneme.github.io/confirmed.md

 permalink: /confirmed/
 ---

 The final step is to add the personal link to your website.
-Use one of install methods below.
+Use one of the install methods below.
+Your personal link is <b>https://dscm.li/-382975673</b>

 #### Use one of our easy installs
 {% include easy_installs.html %}